 You can choose a 9 Day Alaska Wildlife Tour with Bear and Whale Viewing.
 What’s important, during this trip you will visit two breathtaking national parks—our favorite Katmai National Park with famous Brooks Falls and amazing Kenai Fjords National Park.
 This trip is full of outdoor adventure, incredible wildlife viewing, and landscapes.
 The program is exciting and provides the best attractions in Alaska.
 Check details.

-– Bear orientation is first.
+– Bear orientation comes first.
+Ranger said.

 It’s true.
 We were in bear country.
 Katmai National Park and Preserve contains the world’s largest protected brown bear population, estimated to number about 2 200.
 Why are there so many of them here?
 Thanks to the huge amount of salmon that come to this area to Brooks River and Brooks Falls.
 So, it is, without a doubt, the best place to see bears catching salmon.